GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

 	will not be read again with a sequential read.
 The "trace" file is static, and if the tracer is not adding more data, it will display the same information every time it is read.
+Unlike the
+	"trace" file, opening this file for reading will not temporarily disable tracing.

   trace_options: